 Customs and Import Considerations

-When importing hardware to African countries or any computer technology, customs regulations, and import processes demand careful attention:
+When shipping computers to Africa, customs regulations and import processes demand careful attention:

 Effective Packaging Techniques